BuyerSprint

 7 Best Trello Alternatives in 2026 (Free & Paid Options Compared)

+But three things happened in 2025 and 2026 that are accelerating the migration away from Trello for teams.
 ClickUp is the best Trello alternative for most teams — it offers unlimited members on its free plan (vs. Trello’s 10-user cap) and includes time tracking, Gantt charts, and task dependencies that Trello charges $10/user/month for.
 If you’re a developer, Jira is the logical upgrade.
 If you want docs + tasks in one place, try Notion.
 For enterprise teams, Wrike wins on reporting.

 The best trello alternatives in 2026 are ClickUp, Asana, Monday.com, Notion, Wrike, Jira, and Zoho Projects.
 Each one addresses a specific Trello weakness — whether that’s the 10-member free plan cap, missing Gantt charts, no time tracking, or the controversial 2025 UI redesign that sent thousands of users looking for something better.